 Yes, although perhaps in smaller steps.
 Since the graduate course is quicker than the school leaver course, it is natural that they will progress a little faster, however graduates and school leavers are not treated any differently.
 That said, the support offered by the office and firm as a whole means that you will not find yourself feeling too overwhelmed by the big step into work.

 No. School leavers and graduates alike are unlikely to have much relevant work experience when applying for the job.
 Don’t let this put you off.
 The key is to take any experience you do have – be that from working in a corner shop or as a waitress, to being a member of a sports team or school council.
-You will find that you demonstrate the competencies looked at by Grant Thornton throughout your day to day life, and it is just a case of applying these to Grant Thornton.
+You will find that you demonstrate the strengths and motivations looked at by Grant Thornton throughout your day to day life, and it is just a case of applying these to Grant Thornton.

 This is a very personal question.
 In terms of qualifications, as mentioned above, once you have your professional qualification your lacking a degree will not hold you back.
-It’s also worth noting that with the ACCA you do have the opportunity to get a degree with Oxford-Brookes once you have qualified should you wish to.

 – You will qualify at a younger age